saadbutt00/RetailMaster/README.md

 - Random Forest is tuned to detect high-spending customers.
 - XGBoost is tuned to detect customer churn risk.

-Both models were pre-trained and saved as .pkl files for deployment.
+Both models were pre-trained and saved as .joblib files for deployment.